State 2A House race pits sheriff’s deputy who was terminated against Bemidji homeless shelter director

 However, Frieden said the case should not reflect on Duran’s fitness for office.

-“It’s an unfortunate situation, but I don’t look at him better or worse as a result of it ...
+“It’s an unfortunate situation, but I don’t look at him better or worse as a result of it. ...
 I wouldn’t say that it goes to his fitness at all,” Frieden said.
 “In the context of knowing this case, it doesn’t rise to a level that makes me concerned of his truthfulness.”

 A review of the incident by the Becker County Sheriff’s Office found that Duran didn’t violate department policy, according to a copy of the investigation provided to the Minnesota Star Tribune.

-Olson said without knowing the full details of Duran’s departure, it’s reasonable for voters to be “curious as to whether or not he is capable of pursuing this position if he’s so recently taking medical leave and it’s causing him to not be able to do his job.”
+Olson said that, without knowing the full details of Duran’s departure, it’s reasonable for voters to be “curious as to whether or not he is capable of pursuing this position if he’s so recently taking medical leave and it’s causing him to not be able to do his job.”

 He also took heat as a commissioner in 2020 when he voted in favor of Beltrami County welcoming refugees.
-He was outnumbered and the county instead became the first in Minnesota to reject refugee resettlement.
+He was outnumbered, and the county instead became the first in Minnesota to reject refugee resettlement.

 “I’m very, very proud of my record as a county commissioner.
 The refugee vote, the redistricting, I would do that all over again,” Olson said.
 “No hesitation, no apologies.”